gary8564/project-historical-document-analysis/README.md

 ## Usage
-(a) Training
+### 1. Training
-····Run the training script from Kaggle notebook or open your terminal/command line from in the `src` directory and execute the
+Run the training script from Kaggle notebook or open your terminal/command line from in the `src` directory and execute the following command:
-····following command:

 ```
 python train.py --datapath ... --batchsize ... --epochs ... --modelname ... --frozen ... --scheduler ... --warmup ...